PdxCodeGuild/class_opal/4 JavaScript/labs/06 Quotes in Vue.md

 - Let the user enter a search term and select whether to search by keyword, author, or tag.
 - Implement pagination buttons when the search returns more than 25 quotes.
 - When the page first loads, show the user a set of completely random quotes.
 - You must have at least one Vue component in your app.
+[Review components here](https://v2.vuejs.org/v2/guide/components.html)

 Resources:
 - [FavQs API](https://favqs.com/api)